 White Wolf initially sought to bring its pen and paper series World of Darkness to video games with Vampire: Redemption.
 This was a party-based RPG with some engaging settings, but ropey AI that made it frustrating to play.
 Around 2001, White Wolf partnered with Troika Games to try again – this time taking the ultra-ambitious route of mimicking cult favorite Deus Ex.
 It took three years to get the game out in a mostly-finished state, where it took a long time to get traction in the marketplace.
 The game may have been a touch too ambitious for Troika, but then again, they ultimately succeeded in making one of the best hybrid RPGs in the business.
 Surely you’ve heard someone other than me fawn over the game.
 You’re about to read some more.

 Bloodlines takes place in Los Angeles in the early 2000s.
-California had long been considered a vampire “Free State,” but now faces invasion from the supernatural Kuei-Jin from the East, and the Camarilla from the West.
+California had long been considered a vampire “Free State,” but now faces invasion from the supernatural Kuei-Jin from across the ocean, and the Camarilla from the East.
 The Camarilla seek to unite all vampires under their rule, and ruthlessly enforce the protective veil of secrecy preventing most humans from knowing that vampires exist (the Masquerade).
 However, the Camarilla also bring with them politics, a power hierarchy, and a ruler – the Prince – who can, among other things, put out death bounties on anyone he sees as a threat.
 On top of all this, vampires have their own version of the end of the world (Gehenna), and many a clan truly believe the coming days are the world’s last.

 You’re brought into this dark world without permission, making you, basically, an illegal vampire under Camarilla law.
 Your mysterious sire is put to death in a public execution for this crime, while you are spared at the last moment as a goodwill gesture from the Prince.
 Now in his service, you head through a series of quests that introduce you to the ancient politics at work, move you around a host of locations and dangerous situations, and eventually let you choose which side to rally with as everything churning in L.A. comes to a head.